 The Bachelor of Science degree in business administration is available for those adult learners who wish to complete a more traditional degree from the professional area of the College's curriculum.
-In addition to the College core curriculum, business administration students must complete a set of lower-division requirements, a set of upper-division requirements, and an area of concentration:
+In addition to the College core curriculum, business administration students must complete a set of lower-division requirements, a set of upper-division requirements, and an area of concentration.
+Please see the business administration section of this Bulletin for course descriptions and prerequisites.

-Title Hours
+Course Title Hours

-Principles of Macroeconomics 3
+ECO 101 Principles of Macroeconomics 3

-Principles of Microeconomics 3
+ECO 102 Principles of Microeconomics 3

-Applications in Computer Information Syst ems3
+CIS 115 Applications in Computer Information System ns 3

-Principles of Accounting I and II 6
+ACC 201 & 202 Principles of Accounting I and II 6

-Business Statistics and Management Science e 6
+BUS 263 & BUS 2 264 Business Statistics and Management Science e 6

-Calculus with Business Applications or
+MTH 140 or 121 Calculus with Business Applications or

 Calculus I 3-4

-Business Communication 3
+BUS 210 Business Communication 3

-Principles of Macroeconomics Principles of Microeconomics Applications in Computer Information Syst Principles of Accounting I and II Business Statistics and Management Science Calculus with Business Applications or Calculus I
+UPPER-DIVISION

-Course Title Hours
+Course Title Hours 1

 BUS 301 Business Law I 3

 MGT 301 Management Principles 3

 MKT 311 Marketing Principles 3

 FIN 301 Financial Management 3

 ACC/CIS 381 Information Systems 3

 BUS 320 International Business 3

 BUS 499 Business Strategy and Policy

 (comprehensive experience) 3